Birth tourism: North America

-The United States, Canada, and Mexico all grant unconditional birthright citizenship and allow dual citizenship.
-The United States taxes its citizens and green card holders worldwide, even if they have never lived in the country.
-In Mexico, only naturalized citizens can lose their Mexican citizenship again (e.g., by naturalizing in another country).

 United States

 The Fourteenth Amendment to the United States Constitution, which was ratified after the Civil War to ensure that the freed slaves along with their children would get American citizenship, guarantees U.S. citizenship to those born in the United States, provided the person is "subject to the jurisdiction" of the United States.
 Congress has further extended birthright citizenship to all inhabited U.S. territories except American Samoa.
 (A person born in American Samoa becomes a non-citizen US national).
 The parent(s) and child are still subject to de jure and de facto deportation, respectively.
 However, once they reach 21 years of age, American-born children, as birthright citizens, are able to sponsor their foreign families' U.S. citizenship and residency.

-There are no statistics about the 7,462 births to foreign residents in the United States in 2008, the most recent year for which statistics are available.
-That is a small fraction of the roughly 4.3 million total births that year.

-Russian birth tourism to Florida to 'maternity hotels' in the 2010s is documented.
+Russian birth tourism to Florida to "maternity hotels" in the 2010s is documented.
 Birth tourism packages complete with lodging and medical care delivered in Russian begin at $20,000, and go as high as $84,700 for an apartment in Miami's Trump Tower II complete with a "gold-tiled bathtub and chauffeured Cadillac Escalade."

 One option for mainland Chinese mothers to give birth is Saipan, Northern Mariana Islands, where the cost is cheaper and travel does not require a U.S. visa.
 More than 70% of the newborns in Saipan have birth tourist PRC parents who take advantage of the 45-day visa-free visitation rules of the territory and the Covenant of the Northern Mariana Islands to ensure that their children can have American citizenship.
 There were 282 of these births in 2012.
 At least one airline in Hong Kong requests that women who are "observed to have a body size or shape resembling a pregnant woman" submit to a pregnancy test before they are allowed to fly to Saipan.

 As of 2015, Los Angeles is considered a center of the maternity tourism industry, which caters mostly to women from China and Taiwan; authorities in the city there closed 14 maternity tourism "hotels" in 2013.
 The industry is difficult to close down since it is not illegal for a pregnant woman to travel to the U.S. On March 3, 2015, Federal agents in Los Angeles conducted a series of raids on three "multimillion-dollar birth-tourism businesses" expected to produce the "biggest federal criminal case ever against the booming 'anchor baby' industry", according to The Wall Street Journal.